 For short-term rental hosts, an optimized website allows full control over content, branding, and guest data.
 Search engine optimization basics are also crucial: optimize for local search and use relevant keywords in your page titles, descriptions, and content to help your site rank in search results.

 Provide exceptional service throughout the stay.
 Guests who have a memorable experience are more likely to seek you out directly for their next visit.
-Think about personalized touches, like a small welcome gift or a handwritten note, that reinforce your unique hospitality.

 After an OTA guest departs, engaging them legally and ethically is key.
 Many platforms mask email addresses, but some allow direct messaging within their system.
-Use this channel for a polite, appreciative post-stay thank you.
-Within this message, you can invite guests to follow your property on social media or visit your direct website for future inquiries, emphasizing unique experiences or updates.

 For building an email list, consider providing an opt-in opportunity during their stay.